GET STARTED | Get Your Fair Cash Offer Today

 Understanding Asbestos Regulations in Chicago, IL

-If you want to sell a house in Chicago that has asbestos in it, you need to know all of the city’s rules about asbestos.
+If you want to sell a house in Chicago with asbestos, you must know all of the city’s rules.
 Chicago has strict rules about asbestos because it is bad for your health.
 People who sell it need to follow both federal and state laws.

 Can You Sell House With Asbestos Chicago, IL

-There are rules about how to handle asbestos from both the EPA and OSHA.
-People who want to buy in Illinois must follow their own rules, though.
-It’s important to have a licensed professional do an asbestos check on a house before putting it on the market.
+The EPA and OSHA have rules about handling asbestos.
+However, people who want to buy in Illinois must follow their own rules.
+It’s essential to have a licensed professional do an asbestos check on a house before putting it on the market.
 This will find any products that contain asbestos.

 Not only will you be more likely to follow these rules, but they will also make it easier to buy and sell homes in Chicago.
-Before the sale goes through, the seller should make sure that all of the information is correct and up to date.
-They should also keep up with any new or updated laws in their area that deal with asbestos.
+Before the sale, the seller should ensure all the information is correct and current and keep up with any new or updated laws regarding asbestos.

 How to Identify Asbestos in Your Chicago Home

-Finding asbestos in your Chicago home is an important step to take before you try to sell it in that city’s real estate market.
-Some older homes have asbestos in their roofing shingles, siding, floor tiles, and pipe insulation.
-Asbestos is a dangerous material that was once widely used for fireproofing and insulation.
+Finding asbestos in your Chicago home is essential before you try to sell it in that city’s real estate market.
+Some older homes have asbestos in roofing shingles, siding, floor tiles, and pipe insulation.
+Asbestos is a dangerous material once widely used for fireproofing and insulation.

 Because it was so common in Chicago homes made before the 1980s, asbestos is likely to be found in many of them.
-To correctly find asbestos, it’s important to have a full inspection done by a qualified asbestos professional who knows how to safely take samples and test them in a lab.
+To correctly find asbestos, it’s important to have a full inspection done by a qualified asbestos professional who knows how to take samples and test them in a lab safely.

-This professional review is very important because breathing in asbestos fibers that have been disturbed can be very bad for your health.
-Also, people who own homes should know how to spot asbestos-containing materials (ACMs), like ceiling tiles or pipe lagging that are falling apart.
+This professional review is important because breathing in disturbed asbestos fibers can be very bad for your health.
+Also, people who own homes should know how to spot asbestos-containing materials (ACMs), like ceiling tiles or pipe lagging, that are falling apart.

-However, only skilled testing can say for sure if asbestos is present.
-By purposefully finding these materials in your property, you not only make sure you’re following local rules, but you also make it easier to be honest with potential buyers in Chicago’s competitive housing market about any problems that might come up.
+However, only skilled testing can tell for sure if asbestos is present.
+By purposefully finding these materials in your property, you not only ensure you’re following local rules but also make it easier to be honest with potential buyers in Chicago’s competitive housing market about any problems that might come up.

 The Process of Testing for Asbestos Before Selling a House

-Before selling a house in Chicago, it’s important to carefully check it for asbestos, especially if it might have this dangerous material in it.
-A certified asbestos inspector must be hired to do a full check of the building in order to begin the process.
+Before selling a house in Chicago, it’s important to carefully check it for asbestos, especially if it might contain this dangerous material.
+A certified asbestos inspector must be hired to do a full check of the building before the process can begin.

 Can You Sell House With Asbestos Chicago, IL